gengwg/cheatsheets/outlook.md

 use room finder to find a room

-### import ics file
+### import ics file to calendar
 two methods:
-1. drag it to calendar
+1. just drag it to calendar!
-2. right click and open with outlook
+2. right click ics file in Finder and open with outlook

+### Switch between inbox, calendar, contacts
+Methods:
+1. `Alt/Cmd + 1, 2, 3`
+2. Click at the bottom left tabs